Scott Turner (politician): Tenure

 As HUD Secretary, Turner presided over plans to relocate the headquarters of HUD from the Robert C. Weaver Federal Building to the National Science Foundation headquarters building in Alexandria, Virginia.
 Turner also mandated that the HUD website be exclusively in English, and canceled all non-English services offered on the government website.

 Personal life

 Turner is married to Robin Turner, a Champaign, Illinois, native and a University of Illinois alumna.
 The couple raised his nephew, Solomon, who played football for and graduated from the University of Illinois in 2024.

 Turner and his family are members of Prestonwood Baptist Church, where he serves as an associate pastor.

 He received an honorary doctorate from Dallas Baptist University in 2016.

+He also received an honorary doctorate from Liberty University in May 2026.